France in Spring: Secret Spots You’ll Fall in Love With

 When I visited Gordes, I made sure to:

-2. Explore the Sénanque Abbey, which is often surrounded by lavender fields (though this is a short drive away).
+- Explore the Sénanque Abbey, often surrounded by lavender fields (though it is a short drive away).

 Northern France’s Coastal Allure